 What is a Urine Drug Test?

-A urine drug screening looks for for the metabolites of drugs in urine.
-A metabolite is not the native drug.
-It is what your body produces when a drug is ingested.
-A urine drug test can screens for many commonly abused illegal and prescription drugs.
-Examples include cocaine, methamphetamines, amphetamines, barbiturates, benzodiazepines, marijuana, PCP, opiates and methadone.
+A urine drug screening detects drug metabolites in urine.
+These metabolites are not the original drugs themselves; rather, they are substances your body produces after it processes the drug.
+As a result, a urine drug test can identify the use of many commonly abused illegal and prescription drugs.
+For example, it can screen for cocaine, methamphetamines, amphetamines, barbiturates, benzodiazepines, marijuana, PCP, opiates, and methadone.

 Why it’s done?

-1. Urine drug testing is used by employers to help determine whether an individual will be a safe, productive employee.
+- Employers often use urine drug testing to determine if an individual can be a safe and productive employee.

 Urine Drug Tests